Sanguine Cantharus Shell

 Sanguine Cantharus Shell, Gemophos sanguinolentus

 Description: Sanguine Cantharus Shells are stocky and solid, and consist of five or six whorls.
 They have a large body whorl large, a moderately large spire, and a large oval aperture.
 There are canals at the top and bottom of the aperture.
 Their outer lip is thick and crenulated (marked with numerous small ridges).
 The inner lip is red with raised white bumps.
 They are sculpted with several wide, rounded, axial ribs and fine spiral ridges.
-The exterior of the shell is gray to brown in color, with broken brown spiral lines.
-The interior is white.
+The exterior of the shell is gray to brown in color, with broken brown spiral lines; the interior is white.
 The Sanguine Cantharus Shells reach a maximum of 3.2 cm (1.3 inches) in length and 2.5 cm (1.0 inch) in height.

 Synonyms: Cantharus sanguinolentus, Pollia Haemastoma, and Purpura anguinolenta.